harikrishnankv/demoapp/readme.txt

 6.'nodemon' access is enabled
 7.To start the application plase use either 'nodemon server.js' or 'node server.js' the port allocated is "3000"
-8.The screenshots are attached inthe folder "screen shorts" Thankyou!!!
+8.The screenshots are attached inthe folder "screen shots" Thankyou!!!